 - User permissions

-The images below demonstrate the difference between the typical, first in, first out (FIFO) batching method, and the batching done by Lucas DWO.
+The images below demonstrate the difference between Lucas DWO and the simplistic first in, first out (FIFO) batching method provided by most WMS or ERP systems.

 Whereas other systems have static rules that batch work orders as they are imported, because it executes batching on-demand, the DWO batch optimization component uses dynamic rules that can shift throughout the day.

 For example, you can set the system to focus more on pick density early in the day, when there is plenty of time before the first orders are due at the shipping dock.
 Then the system can automatically transition to optimize for priority, as route cut-off times are approaching, based on the schedule for that day or week.